d6t/d6tpipe/docs/source/config.rst

 Using Multiple Profiles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 d6tpipe supports the use of profiles so you can use different settings.
+Local files in one profile are completely separate from files in another profile.

 .. code-block:: python

+    # show profiles
+    api.list_profiles()

     # make profiles
     d6tpipe.api.ConfigManager(profile='user2').init()
     d6tpipe.api.ConfigManager(profile='projectA').init({'filerepo':'/some/path/'})